toneflix/laravel-dbconfig/README.md

 <!-- ![GitHub Actions](https://github.com/toneflix/laravel-dbconfig/actions/workflows/run-tests.yml/badge.svg) -->

-A Laravel package that allows you to configure your app using database entries.
+A Laravel package that allows you to configure your app using database entries with support for Arrays and files.

 ## Features